ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 An API gateway enables to move most of the cross-cutting concerns which an API normally has to implement to the API gateway.
 This means that if the gateway is installed in the same organizational structure, it’s not required for your APIs to implement additional cross-cutting functionalities.
-The API gateway will be responsible of performing the necessary checks before allowing the clients to access the data.
+The API gateway will be responsible for performing the necessary checks before allowing the clients to access the data.
-I do hear you thinking already “We’re not going to install an additional tool, only for splitting out security rules from the APIs", but that’s not the only thing an API management tool can do.
+You might think it's overkill to install an additional tool, only for splitting out security rules from the APIs", but that’s not the only thing an API management tool can do.

 ### Responsibilities of an API Management tool
-I listed out the most important responsibilities for you, so that you can understand the power and the actual benefits of an API Management tool:
+We listed out the most important responsibilities, to highlight the power and the actual benefits of an API Management tool:

 1. Authentication
     * Enables one of the most important parts of security on an API.
-    Validating the person’s identity!
+    Validating the identity of a person, application, or system!
-    There are different kinds of Authentication:
+    There are different kinds of authentication:
         * Http Basic Authentication
-            * Using this approach, a user agent simply provides a username and password to prove their authentication.
+            * Using this approach, a user agent simply provides a username and password to prove who they are.
             This approach does not require cookies, session ID’s, or login pages because it leverages the HTTP header itself.
             While simple to use, this method of authentication is vulnerable to attacks that could capture the user’s credentials in transit.

         * OAuth
             * OAuth 2.0 is the best choice for identifying personal user accounts and granting proper permissions.
-            With this method, the user logs into a system.
+            With this method, the user logs in to a system.
             That system will then request authentication, usually in the form of a token.
             The user will then forward this request to an authentication server, which will either reject or allow this authentication.

         * OpenID Connect & OAuth 2.0 API
             * OpenID Connect is a simple identity layer on top of the OAuth 2.0 protocol, which allows computing clients to verify the identity of an end-user based on the authentication performed by an authorization server, as well as to obtain basic profile information about the end-user in an interoperable and REST-like manner.